This post may contain affiliate links. Please read our disclosure policy.

 - 3 cups low-sodium chicken or turkey broth

-- 6 sage leaves, finely chopped
+- 6 sage leaves finely chopped

-- 4 sprigs thyme, just the leaves, chopped
+- 4 thyme sprigs just the leaves, chopped

-- 1 sprig rosemary, finely chopped
+- 1 rosemary sprig finely chopped

-- 1 tablespoon fresh parsley, chopped
+- 1 tbsp fresh parsley chopped

-- 3/4 teaspoon salt
+- 3/4 tsp salt

-- 3/4 teaspoon black pepper
+- 3/4 tsp black pepper

 - At least one day in advance, cut the bread into cubes.
-Arrange on a baking sheet and allow to sit, uncovered to dry out.
+Arrange on a baking sheet and allow to sit, uncovered, to dry out.
 Stale, dried out bread works the best!

-- Meanwhile, melt 5 tablespoons butter in a large non-stick skillet.
+- Meanwhile, melt 5 tablespoons of butter in a large non-stick skillet.
 Sauté the onion and celery until soft and tender.

 - Add in 3 cups low-sodium chicken or turkey broth and stir to combine.